Proto133/CommunityAction/Outline/UserStory.md

 ## User Experience:
 When logged in (authenticated with wallet containing respective NFT) the user will see:

-    -A dashboard allowing them to
+    -A dashboard allowing them to:
         -Review transaction history
         -Deposit into the wallet
         -Submit for a withdrawal (specifics based on CA configuration)